flowdev/spaghetti-cutter/README.md

 Other non-zero return codes are possible for technical problems (unparsable code: 6, ...).
 If used properly in the build pipeline a non-zero return code will stop the build and the problem has to be fixed first.
-So undesired imports (spaghetti) are prevented.
+So undesired imports (spaghetti relationships) are prevented.

 ## Standard Use Case: Web API

-This tool was especially created with Web APIs in mind as that is what about 95% of all Gophers do according to my own totally unscientifical research.
+This tool was especially created with Web APIs in mind as that is what about 95% of all Gophers do according to my own completely unscientifical research.

 So it offers special handling for the following cases:
 - Tools: Tool packages are allowed to be used everywhere else except in other